Casehero

 Practices

-To continue its management in the area of corporate governance, the corporation would uphold the following policies:
+To continue its management in the area of corporate governance, Harley-Davidson would uphold the following policies:

-• Committee Structure: the board comprises of four committees; sustainability committee, audit, and finance committee, human resources committee, and nominating and corporate governance committee.
+- Committee Structure: The board comprises four committees: sustainability committee, audit and finance committee, human resources committee, and nominating and corporate governance committee.
 The board is obliged to preserve a written charter for every team.
 The charter would state the responsibilities of each committee.

 III.
 EXTERNAL ENVIRONMENT